regular/ssb-electroparty-download-server/README.md

 ## How it works

 - When the linke is clicked, the download server extracts the user-specific config from the url.
-It then merges it with the application-profile, a raference to which is also found in the URL.
+It then merges it with the application-profile, a reference to which is also found in the URL.
 - The server starts streaming the zip file to the user, warching the stream for the beginning of the magic data.
 - When it sees the magic data, it replaces it with the merged configuration.